Principles for Honorary Awards

 - A long and meritorious service of national and international impact.

-- Former members of academic staff (normally retired) with a long and distinguished employment history at Durham University.
+- Members of academic staff with a distinguished employment history at Durham University.

 - Have made outstanding and continuing contributions to research and education above and beyond normal expectations.

-- Continue to enhance the University's reputation nationally and internationally, normally, for at least five years post-retirement.
+- Continue to enhance the University's reputation nationally and internationally.

-- Have demonstrated meritorious and exceptional service in support of the University.
+- Have demonstrated meritorious and exceptional service in support of the University in a voluntary capacity.

 - Participation in Durham's institutional advancement activities.